chef/chef-web-docs/chef_master/source/server_firewalls_and_ports.rst

 =====================================================
 .. tag server_firewalls_and_ports_push_jobs

 TCP protocol ports 10000 and 10002.
 TCP/10000 is the default heartbeat port.
 TCP/10002 is the command port.
-It may be configured in the Chef push jobs configuration file .
-This port allows Chef push jobs clients to communicate with the Chef push jobs server.
+It may be configured in the Chef Push Jobs configuration file .
+This port allows Chef Push Jobs clients to communicate with the Chef Push Jobs server.
 In a configuration with both front and back ends, this port only needs to be open on the back end servers.
-The Chef push jobs server waits for connections from the Chef push jobs client, and never initiates a connection to a Chef push jobs client.
+The Chef Push Jobs server waits for connections from the Chef Push Jobs client, and never initiates a connection to a Chef Push Jobs client.

 .. end_tag